noman07022004/noman/2. YouTube/Grudge Informer Case/short/Grudge Informer Case.md

-A Nazi soldier returned home from the war on a short leave.

-Traumatized by its horrors, he found comfort in his wife’s presence.

-Feeling safe, he spoke out against Hitler.

-Later, his wife quietly reported him to the Nazis.
+During World War II, a Nazi soldier came home on short leave.
+He was completely shattered by the horrors of the war.
+Feeling safe in his wife's embrace, he expressed his frustration with Hitler.
+She comforted him… then quietly reported him to the Nazis.

-He was arrested and sentenced to death.
+He was arrested and sentenced to death for his words.

-After the fall of the Nazi regime, his wife was put on trial.
+After the fall of the Nazi regime, the wife was put on trial.
+In her defense, she claimed she had done nothing wrong—she was simply following the law.

-Her defense?

-“I was just following the law.”

-But the court discovered she had been having an affair—and had used the system to get rid of her husband.
+But the court uncovered more: while her husband was away at war, she had been having an affair—and used the system to get rid of him.

-The court declared her guilty, not for sending her husband to his death, but for abusing the law for personal gain.
+The court declared her guilty—not for betraying her husband to his death, but for abusing the law for personal gain.

 Do you agree with the court’s reasoning?